We may earn income from links in this post. Please read this Disclosure for details.

 Your education begins as you pass through the pastoral Staffordshire countryside enroute to the Wedgwood estate.
 The picturesque canals, now populated by ducks, swans and bright barges, were originally constructed to transport raw materials and finished product from the potteries.

-Built by an independent non-profit museum trust, the Wedgwood Museum’s contemporary design and unique interactive exhibits house 6,000 artifacts from three centuries of design and production innovation.
+Built by an independent non-profit museum trust and art fund, the Wedgwood Museum’s contemporary design and unique interactive exhibits house 6,000 artifacts from three centuries of design and production innovation.

-Displays are organized chronologically from 1730 to modern times.
+Displays from years of British ceramic production are organized chronologically from 1730 to modern times.

 Continuous experimentation with firing techniques and clay resulted in new earthenware called creamware.
 In 1765, Queen Charlotte granted permission for it to be called “Queen’s Ware.”

-With this marketing coup, Wedgwood’s business boomed and he was able to build Etruria Works, a progressive new factory.
+With this marketing coup, Wedgwood’s business boomed and he was able to build Etruria Works, one of the most progressive new factories in the United Kingdom.

-What is the color of Wedgwood?
-While the best known of Jasperware is blue, it was also produced in white, grey and a unique and beautiful pink.
+What is the colour of Wedgwood?
+While the best known of the iconic Jasperware is blue, it was also produced in white, grey and a unique and beautiful pink.
+The rarest colour is red.

 Fun Things to Do in the Wedgwood Museum